anel-b/repulsive_force/README.md

 source ~/franka_ros2_ws/install/setup.bash
 ```

-For the controller just replace the .hpp and .cpp file
+### Controller

+Replace the .hpp and .cpp files from the controller with the modified controller files from this repository

 ## Extras